Medicare Late Enrollment Penalties

 • The penalty is 10% of the premium for EACH 12 month period you could have had part B coverage, but did not have coverage.

-• You can only enroll in part B during the general sign-up period.
-This occurs every year from Jan 1-Mar 31st.
-Your part B coverage does not begin until July first of that year.
+• You can only enroll in Part B during the general sign-up period.
+This occurs every year from Jan 1-Mar 31st

 Exceptions to the Part B Penalty

 • You dropped part B because you or your spouse returned to work and had employer/union health coverage.
-You can sign up for part B again when you/your spouse stop working.
+You can sign up for part B again when you/your spouse stops working.

 • If you were overseas or volunteering in a foreign country when you turned 65.